duderamos/vigilant-broccoli/README.md

 - Copy `.env.sample` to `.env`
 - Edit your variables accordingly in `.env`
-- Review bootstrap script and update the `rails new` command as you wish
+- Build base image `make build-base`
-- Run bootstrap script `bin/bootstrap`
+- Run bootstrap with default Rails new args `make boostrap`
+- Or run bootstrap with custom Rails new args `make bootstrap rails_new_args="--skip-tests"`
-- Start database with `docker compose up -d postgres`
+- Start database with `make start-db`
 - Initilise the database with `bin/run rails db:drop db:create db:migrate`
-- Start Rails server with `docker compose up web-dev`
+- Start Rails server with `make start-dev`